tomkerkhove/promitor/docs/configuration/v1.x/metrics/sql-database.md

 ## Azure SQL Database - ![Availability Badge](https://img.shields.io/badge/Available%20Starting-v1.1.0-green.svg)

-You can scrape an Azure SQL Database via the `AzureSqlDatabase` resource type.
+You can scrape an Azure SQL Database via the `SqlDatabase` resource type.

 The following fields need to be provided: